melange-re/melange-re.github.io/docs/getting-started.md

 page](http://ocamlverse.net/content/editor_setup.html) of the OCamlverse documentation site.

-> **_NOTE:_** Melange editor integration currently only works with 4.14.x, even
-> though it can compile melange projects on other OCaml switches.

 ## Alternative package managers (experimental)

 Melange can also be used with other package managers.
 The following instructions